OpenIPC/docs/src/content/docs/use-cases/fpv/apfpv/Greg's_APFPV.md

 3. Wait for the download and installation (5-10 minutes)

-4. Your drone will automatically reboot when finished
+4. Your VTX will automatically reboot when finished

-**That's it!** Your drone now has APFPV firmware installed.
+**That's it!** Your VTX now has APFPV firmware installed.
 Make sure you unplug the ethernet cable after you finish for the stream to work properly.
 ## From this point forward, the setup process follows the same structure and conventions as the OpenIPC APFPV firmware.
 Please refer to the corresponding APFPV section in the official OpenIPC documentation.
 ### For a more detailed explanation, please refer to Greg’s official guide on GitHub:
 [Sickgreg OpenIPC_sickgregFPV_apfpv ](https://github.com/OpenIPC/firmware/wiki/APFPV](https://github.com/sickgreg/OpenIPC_sickgregFPV_apfpv))